ptavarez/contact-me-rails/docs/contact.md

 The `index` action is a *GET* that retrieves all the Contacts associated with a user.

+If a search parameter is given, all contacts that match the parameter will be retreived.

 The response body will contain JSON containing an array of Contacts, e.g.:

 ```json